skx/sysbox/README.md

 Ideal for https-servers, but also TLS-protected SMTP hosts, etc.

+## timeout

+Run a command, but kill it after the given number of seconds.
+The command is executed with a PTY so you can run interactive things such as `top`, `mutt`, etc.

 ## validate-json

 Validate `*.json` files from the current working-directory, or the named directory, recursively.